 |When there is important news, of immediate importance, to Canyon Lake residents you’ll find it here.PRESS RELEASE REGARDING DECLARATION OF LOCAL EMERGENCY AND FIRE SERVICES: Please click here to download the press release regarding the status of Fire Services and the Declaration of a Local Emergency.

-The next Special City Council meeting will be held on June 30th at 6:00 p.m., the next Regular City Council meeting will be held July 1st at 6:30 PM in the Canyon Lake Council Chambers at City Hall.
+The next Regular City Council meeting has been postponed and will be held August 12th at 6:30 PM in the Canyon Lake Council Chambers at City Hall.
 To see the latest meeting agenda or previous meeting agendas click here.

 Attention All Canyon Lake Business Owners: